* Despite pledge, OPEC and Russian oil supplies remain high

 Soaring U.S. output also weighs on market

-* Global oil supply & demand balance: http://tmsnrt.rs/2s2OtVQ (Updates throughout, changes dateline previous SINGAPORE)
+* Global oil supply & demand balance: http://tmsnrt.rs/2s2OtVQ (Updates prices, adds story links)

 By Libby George

-LONDON, June 16 (Reuters) - Oil prices edged up from 2017 lows on Friday but an ongoing supply excess put them on track for their fourth consecutive week of losses despite OPEC-led production cuts to support the crude market.
+LONDON, June 16 (Reuters) - Oil prices edged up from 2017 lows on Friday but remained on track for a fourth consecutive week of losses because of excess supplies, despite OPEC-led production cuts.

 "The market took a breather yesterday and is trying to recover somewhat this morning.
 It is by no means bullish," said Tamas Varga, analyst at brokerage PVM Oil Associates.

-Both benchmarks remained roughly 13 percent below where they stood in late May, when producers led by the Organization of the Petroleum Exporting Countries (OPEC) extended a pledge to cut production by 1.8 million barrels per day (bpd) by an extra nine months until the end of the first quarter of 2018.
+Oil prices are more than 12 percent below where they were in late May, when producers led by the Organization of the Petroleum Exporting Countries (OPEC) extended for nine months a pledge to cut output by 1.8 million barrels per day (bpd).
+The cuts had been due to end this month and will now run till March.

 Rising U.S. oil output has undermined the impact of OPEC-led cuts.
 Data from the U.S. Energy Information Administration (EIA) this week showing growing gasoline stocks and shaky demand, despite the peak summer driving season, sent prices tumbling.